Skip to content

 coroot-graft

-coroot-graft is an external Coroot extension that wraps upstream Bering and Sheaft as an existing toolchain.
+coroot-graft wraps Bering and Sheaft as an existing toolchain.

 It does not reimplement discovery and it does not reimplement the resilience evaluator: